allmaps/allmaps/packages/render/README.md

 ### fromWarpedMapList

-Alternative Viewport constructor, specifying projectedGeo using a WarpedMapList
+Static method creates that creates a Viewport from a WarpedMapList

 #### Parameters